sonisarm/landgen-multisp/SDMs/readme.md

 **GBIF**
-GBIF is ...
-* Visit the BGIF portal:<[GBIF]([https://www.biodiversidadcanarias.es/biota/](https://www.gbif.org/es/)>
-* Search for the species you are interested in
-* Explore coordinates in the map and download csv

-GBIF

 Global Biodiversity Information Facility (GBIF) is an international open-access platform that provides species occurrence data from museums, research institutions, and citizen science projects worldwide.
 It allows researchers to explore and download biodiversity data for scientific analyses and conservation planning.

-How to Download Data from GBIF

-Visit the GBIF portal: https://www.gbif.org/es/
+* Visit the BGIF portal: <https://www.gbif.org/es/>

-Search for the species you are interested in.
+* Search for the species you are interested in

-Explore the occurrence points on the map.

-Download the data in CSV format for further use in your analyses.
+* Explore the occurrence points on the map and download the data for further use in your analyses